bogpie/ComputerGraphics/src/lab_m1/Tema2/README.md

 # Survival Maze

-3D game in which the player has to escape an obstacle-filled maze, while enemies chase them.
+3D game made in Open GL w/ C++, in which the player has to escape an obstacle-filled maze, while enemies chase them.
 Included functionality
 - HUD for timer and health bar
 - Automatically generated maze, with a randomized layout created using DFS